 1973 – 1986

 The Wildcats logo is inextricably linked to the team name.
-Initially, this was an assessment of the game of athletes on the field: “They fought like wild cats,” said the head of the university department.
-It sounded in 1909.
+Initially, this was an assessment of the athletes’ game on the field: “They fought like wild cats,” said the head of the university department.
+It was said in 1909.
 Gradually, the athletes’ assertiveness and bestial strength became an official name.

-Therefore, the first logo has an image of a lynx.
+Therefore, the first logo features a lynx.
 The emblem is very realistic.
 Demonstrates the animal jumping during the attack on prey.
 The image is very aggressive and wild, with fangs and extended claws.
 Its main task is to instill fear in opponents only when they see the emblem.

 The image conveys pressure, strength, the will to win, and the message that the players never give up.
 They are only interested in winning.

-The shaded pale blue coloring adds a sense of mist, stealth, and surprise attack.
+The pale blue shading adds a sense of mist, stealth, and a surprise attack.
 Shows that opponents should expect defeat at any moment.
 University players know how to wait and choose the most unexpected moment to launch counterattacks.

 1986 – 2005